nawazbaba1993/JCache/README.md

-# LRU CACHE
+# CACHE
-LRU cache implementation in java
+cache implementation in java

+There are different types of chahing mechanism like LRU, LIFO etc. In this we will try to implement those using java.

+## 1. LRU CACHE:

 LRU represents "Least Recent Used", which means which ever data is accessed recently will move to top of cache data.
 If cache size is full then the data which is access least is removed.